aruchowdhury/yourLocal/backend/API_DOCS.md

 # yourLOCAL API docs

-The yourLOCAL API is a REST API for the yourLOCAL a Restaurant-management and Food-ordering web application which is the final capstone project of Concordia Web Development Bootcamp.
+The yourLOCAL API is a REST API for yourLOCAL a Restaurant-management and Food-ordering web application which is the final capstone project of Concordia Web Development Bootcamp.

 ---